 The journal was established under the name “Elektropromishlenost i Priborostroene” (“Electrical Industry and Instrumentation”) and was renamed to its current name in 1990.
 On December the 17th 2015 it celebrated its 50th anniversary with a commemorative meeting at the National House of Science and Technology in Sofia.
 The 50th anniversary of the journal E+E is a remarkable jubilee for the Bulgarian scientists and engineers working in the fields of electrical engineering, electronics, telecommunications, and computer sciences.
 On the 20th of May 2015 its Publisher – the Bulgarian Union of Electronics, Electrical Engineering and Telecommunications, CEEC, also celebrated 50 years since its founding.

-The journal was established in a period of exponential growth of the electrical industry in Bulgaria and covered its progress during the golden decades of the Bulgarian electronics.
+The journal was established in a period of exponential growth of the electronics industry in Bulgaria and covered its progress during the golden decades of the Bulgarian electronics.
 For 50 years E+E has been publishing the most important achievements of the Bulgarian researchers.
-All these years it has been the place for presenting the scientific results and new developments, created by thousands of electrical and electronic engineers.
-Due to the high motivation of the authors, reviewers and the Editorial Board, the journal succeeded in keeping the very high standards of the published research.
+All these years it has been the place for presenting the scientific results and new developments created by thousands of electrical and electronic engineers.
+Due to the high motivation of the authors, reviewers and the Editorial Board, the journal succeeded in maintaining the very high standards of published research.

-The journal E+E celebrates 50 years and successfully enters the age of its maturity.
-Not only for the engineers, but also for any public institution, this is a fruitful age at which the knowledge, skills and experience (lifelong, social and professional) start to give extensive and plentiful results.
-For over half a century, several generations of wise and motivated people have worked selflessly for the prosperity of the journal.
+The journal E+E celebrates 50 years and successfully enters the age of maturity.
+Not only for the engineers, but also for any public institution, this is a fruitful age at which the knowledge, skills and experience (lifelong, social and professional) starts to give extensive and plentiful results.
+For over half a century several generations of entrepreneurial and motivated people have worked selflessly for the prosperity of the journal.
 As a consequence of their efforts the journal E+E is a publishing leader in the field of electrical engineering, electronics, telecommunications.

 The Journal E+E is registered with ISSN 0861-4717 Print, eISSN 2603-5421 Online, and submitted to all major Bulgarian libraries, indexed by EBSCO, ROAD, Google Scholar, and at the RSCI.